White-Link/UnsupervisedScalableRepresentationLearningTimeSeries/README.md

 `python3 ucr.py --dataset MALLAT --path path/to/MALLAT/folder/ --save_path '/path/to/save/models' --hyper default_hyperparameters.json [--cuda --gpu 0]`

 Adding the `--load` option allows to load a model from the specified save path.
-Training on the UEA archive is with `uea.py` is done in a similar way.
+Training on the UEA archive with `uea.py` is done in a similar way.

 ### Further Documentation